‘Will & Grace’ Revival Confirmed!

 Megan Mullally, of course, has been in many films and is a prolific voice actress, lending her signature tone to shows from Sofia the First to Bob’s Burgers.
 She is currently promoting the recently released romantic comedy, Why Him? starring James Franco, Bryan Cranston, and Zoey Deutch.

-Sean Hayes, who played the flamboyant Jack McFarland has done numerous voice acting gigs since the end of Will & Grace.
+Sean Hayes, who played the flamboyant Jack McFarland, has done numerous voice acting gigs since the end of Will & Grace.
 He’s also been involved on the producer side of several shows including the popular supernatural drama, Grimm.

-Will & Grace was broadcast on NBC for eight seasons and was considered a ground-breaking comedy and was the darling of Thursday night television.
+Will & Grace was broadcast on NBC for eight seasons and was considered a groundbreaking comedy and was the darling of Thursday night television.
 During the 8-year run, Will & Grace earned 83 Emmy Award nominations and won 16 total awards.
 The hour-long series finale was the most watched episode of the last two seasons of the series.
 The manner of the final episode brings into question how exactly a new season would fit into the story.

 If you don’t remember, during the finale, Will and Grace have a falling out that lasts for years.
 Despite a forced reconnection initiated by Karen and Jack, Will and Grace drift apart again.
 The series ends as Will and Grace reunite 20 years later, meeting as their kids move into their dorm rooms.
 The episode and the series ends as Will and Grace watch ER and talk about how their children are going to be married.